tiagordc/node-red-contrib-ui-actions/README.md

 ## UI Action

-Allows to call any of the above actions in a selected noded
+Allows to call any of the above actions in a target node

 **Configuration:**\
 ![configuration](https://raw.githubusercontent.com/tiagordc/node-red-contrib-ui-actions/master/ui-action.png)